codezero-be/responsive-nav/README.md

 # Responsive Navigation #

-**CSS only - jQuery plugin coming soon!**
+**Works with CSS only - jQuery plugin coming soon!**

-This project is an attempt to create an easy to implement navigation system that even works with CSS only.
+This project is an attempt to create a navigation system that works even without javascript, with CSS only.
 This functions as a decent fallback if for some reason our jQuery plugin is not available.
+Our jQuery plugin (coming soon) will add some sugar to the navigation, making it more user friendly and a bit more awesome... :)

 #### Tested in: ####

 - IE 8 (needs [extra effort](#ie-8-fixes))
 - IE 9 and above
-- Firefox & Chrome
+- Firefox & Chrome on Windows
-- Android 4.3 and above
+- Android 4.3 and above (native browser, FF and Chrome)
 - ...

 ## Website Setup ##